Blog

 Speeding on the M25 in Surrey

-On December 13, 2012, Posted by , In Road Traffic,Speeding, With No Comments
+On December 13, 2012, Posted by , In Road Traffic,Speeding, With Comments Off on Speeding on the M25 in Surrey

 Speed cameras on the M25 in Surrey have not been working due to technical and legal difficulties.
 The M25 is 117 miles long with around 500,000 drivers using it every day; it is one of the busiest roads in Europe.
 The speed cameras on the gantries have not been working…